Campus Improvement Plan

 2022-23: Reading: 58% (approaches), 32% (meets), 3% (masters); Math: 77% (approaches), 32% (meets), 11% (masters) Baseline Year

-Strategy 1: Continue to execute the PLC Process with fidelity in all core content areas.
+Strategy 1: Execute Data-Driven Instruction (DDI) and the PLC Process with fidelity in all core content areas.

 Strategy's Expected Result/Impact: Increased student achievement in all content areas as measured by STAAR EOC in each performance level.